ItSick/GitSearch/README.md

 # Installation
 1. download the GitSearch folder to your local computer
 2. open visual studio
-3. open "website" : open the folder "GitSearch" inside the gitsearch folder
+3. open "website" : open the folder "GitSearch" inside the GitSearch folder
 4. set Default2.aspx as the start page
 5. run the project